arkency/posts/posts/2016-12-30-event-sourced-domain-objects-in-less-than-150-loc.md

 newsletter: :arkency_form
 ---

-Some say: "Event sourcing is hard".
-Some say: "You need a framework to use Event Sourcing".
+Some say: _"Event sourcing is hard"_.
+Some say: _"You need a framework to use Event Sourcing"_.
 Some say: ...

 Meh.